Authored By: Joe Gilmore

 Along with this certification, it is vital that whatever organization you are interested in has master’s-level clinicians and therapists in place with a variety of expertise and specializations to ensure that whatever need you or your loved one has can be met.

 While having licensed clinicians in place is vital for effective treatment, you must also ensure that these recovery facilities are also utilizing proven evidence-based treatment modalities in their program.
 Some of the most common and effective forms of evidence-based care include cognitive-behavioral therapy, dialectical-behavior therapy, eye-movement desensitization and reprocessing, and more.

 Now that we understand a bit more about what to look for in a treatment facility, let’s better understand how you can go about finding this type of substance abuse treatment center to fight alcohol and drug addiction.

 Dual Diagnosis Facilities Near Me

-If you are looking for help for a drug or alcohol problem, there are many online tools available to help you with your search.
-The prime example being the Substance Abuse and Mental Health Services Administration’s Treatment Locator tool.
+If you are looking for help with a drug or alcohol problem, there are many online tools available to help you with your search.
+The prime example is the Substance Abuse and Mental Health Services Administration’s Treatment Locator tool.

 Using TDRC to Help You Find Top Dual Diagnosis Rehab Centers